How to Assess Whether an Employee's Request for Accommodation Is Reasonable

 The employer should also make sure that it has written job descriptions that have been reviewed and are up-to-date with the most recent description of duties and essential tasks.
 The employer will want to refer to up-to-date job descriptions to adequately assess whether an individual with a disability is qualified to perform the essential functions of the job.

-Employers should also integrate any state law requirements or obligations, where applicable.
+An employer should also integrate any state law requirements or obligations, where applicable.

 Step 2: Confirm That the Individual Is a Qualified Individual With a Disability